nestordemeure/anagram_design/README.md

 ## TODO

-* make hard soft constraints more printipled: all soft constraints have a hard equivalent, some hard ones have several soft ones
 * add another exption to the "do not use the letter" rule (around first actually second)

 * further subtleties (mew soft constraints):